TotalDwarf03/IS3S662-oracle-coursework/ideas.md

   - This could use OOP here to make a notification object with methods to mark as read, get details, etc.

 #### Package 2 - Student Package

+*This never got implemented since it duplicates a lot of functionality from the Supervisor Package.*
+*It's annoying since I haven't shown all of the notification logic for students which I laid foundations for in the trigger idea below.*
+*But I really don't want to duplicate code just for the sake of it.*

 - Procedure to get projects by status for a student
 - Procedure to get project and performance summary (i.e. Average mark, grade, number of projects passed/failed, number of projects pending)